Special Council Meeting

 1. Opening and Recognition of Traditional Custodians

-I acknowledge the Traditional Owners of the land on which we are meeting, the Gunaikurnai People.
-I pay my respects to the Elders, past and present, and Elders of other communities who may be here today.
+I would like to acknowledge the Traditional Owners of the land on which we are meeting, the Gunaikurnai People.
+I pay my respects to their Elders both past and present, and Elders of other communities who may be here today.

 2. Reading of Affirmation and Prayer